mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 This coupling bears examination in relation to the positioning of GDPs as a leading activity, as illustrated by my decision to treat the implementation of each GDP as an activity system in itself.
 While the previous chapter explored the use of GDPs in various facets, this section turns to their utility for learners in this abstract/concrete domain.

 Firstly, GDPs are particularly helpful in participant goal formation, as explored in Chapter 6 in the sections on ideation and prioritisation.
-Secondly, the close coupling in patterns strongly supports the navigation between different project stages (explored in this chapter as LOA) via careful structuring of resources and documentation.
-Thirdly, GDPs help with the division of labour between collaborators, which is relevant here.
-For example, when tackling more abstract processes, concepts, and terminology.
-These roles are often taken on by a more competent partner.
-Thus, participant perspectives shift between the wider goal of making an engaging game for a real or imagined audience and a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it.
+GDPs also help with the division of labour between collaborators, which is relevant here as when tackling more abstract processes, concepts, and terminology, these roles are often taken on by a more competent partner.

+The packaging up together of code design and sample implementation in the gameplay design patterns provided facilitated rapid iterations of project changes and navigation between the poles of  LOA via careful structuring of resources and documentation.

+Participant perspectives shift between the wider goal of making an engaging game for a real or imagined audience and a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it.
+GDPs help (or are relevant) in this process as they provide a tangible level of feedback in the most concrete level, and games provide high motivation to adjust code to get the result feeling just right (as seen in Chapter 6).

+The close coupling between design and code structure levels in my design may not align with LOA principles given that "1:1 mapping between the design/algorithm and the code may lead to confusion between the levels" [@waite_abstraction_2018-1, p.21].
+However, this is a teacher focused view and the benefits of participants being aware of what level they are working at are not fully explored in the research.
+LINK TO NEXT SECTION.

+POINT THAT THE STRUCTURAL ABSTRACTION OF DESIGN FREES UP SPACE TO EXPLORE OTHER ELEMENTS OF MAKING PROCESS.

+**For facilitators / teachers**

+this research advocats the use of GDPs as a more suitable accessible leading pedagogical framework than computational thinking.

+This question invites discussion on the value of explicit teaching CT of compared to development as as an embedded skill through bricolage approaches.
+As explored in Chapter 2 the literature review paints a very mixed picture in this regard and while it is problematised in relation to agency development later,

+IS THIS FOR CH.
+2?
+While explicit awareness of LOA, and the model of PRIMM imply explicit teaching of abstract concepts.

+Waite's research does not include examples of activity explicitly teaching abstraction [@sentance_teachers_2019; @sentance_teaching_2019].
+There for details of what counts as explicit teaching of abstraction is not clear.

+MORE ON EXPLCIT TEACHIGN SEE [@statter_teaching_2016], and based on work of Hazzan [-@hazzan_reflections_2008] rather than implicit teaching of abstraction [@kramer_abstraction_2003]

+Turning to the utility for designers and and facilitators, it follows that the concerns above are also relevant for this group of stakeholders in terms of supporting learners.
+GDPs can also be useful for wider pedagogical and analytical motivations.
+One such motivation is the ability for a solid understanding of GDPs to open up exploration of other concepts.

+NOTE SURE OF THIS
+My reflections on research data support a proposition that there is utility for facilitators to be aware of the level of abstraction present in different elements of project learning design.
+This value encompasses both the concepts that learners are working with and those which are potentially accessible via explicit teaching.

+While this research doesn't negate or preclude the value of explicit teaching of more abstract dimension of computational thinking, it suggests that GDPs are a more suitable accessible leading pedagogical framework than computational thinking.

+MOVE?
+OR REFRAME AS ON-GOING GAP / TENSION.
+A tension exists in research on project-based approaches to digital making, in finding appropriate level of scaffolding [@waite_teaching_2021; @quintana_scaffolding_2004].
+The use of conceptual and practical frameworks to scaffold domain specific working practices can help ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].

 <!-- If a knowledge of CT is needed by the learning context then it could be profitably explored in other ways.
 For example, developing resources suitable for such reflection,  for instance a learning map to be used by participants and teachers as explred in P4 .
 Linking from docs to descriptions of the characteristics.
 Thus not a leading pedagogical framework but a map of possible skills and concepts made possible by the leading activity. -->